def tags(*objects: Memo | QueryObject, passive: bool = False) -> ObjectTagManager

 Returns

-An ObjectTagManager interface for given Memo objects.
+An ObjectTagManager interface for the given memo objects or query targets.
 The manager has the following methods:

 add(self, *tag: Union[Tag, Iterable[Tag]]):